qifan-wu/urbanAIPolicy_Vis/README.md

 ## Steps for setup
 ### Local database setup
 1. Git clone https://github.com/qifan-wu/urbanAIPolicy_Vis.git to local directory, then `git checkout wrapup`

 2. Download all the original PDF document from Dropbox source_pdf folder and save it in local folder static/pdfs

 3. Download ai_policy_analysis_local.db and save it in static/data

+4. Install Dependencies

+Install dependencies using:
+`pip install -r requirements.txt`

+If you install new dependencies, run in terminal:
+`pip freeze > requirements.txt`

-4. (if needed) Update the constant variable SUBCATEGORIES if it's changed, you can get all the unique subcategories by running the following code in a seperate python file
+5. (if needed) Update the constant variable SUBCATEGORIES if it's changed, you can get all the unique subcategories by running the following code in a seperate python file
 ```
 conn = sqlite3.connect(RESULT_DB_FILE)
 cursor = conn.cursor()